Last Updated on May 30, 2023

 Where Can Entrants Find More Information?

-Stay updated on information related to the Diversity Lottery and other U.S. immigration news by subscribing to Envoy’s immigration blog.
+Stay updated on information related to the Diversity Lottery and other U.S. immigration news by subscribing to Envoy’s immigration news and resources.

 Envoy is pleased to provide you this information, which was prepared in collaboration with Frank J. Fogelbach, who is a Supervising Attorney at Corporate Immigration Partners (CIP), one of the two independent U.S. law firms Envoy exclusively works with on the Envoy Platform (the “U.S. Law Firms”).